ShrutiKarandikar/Portfolio/final_project_Shruti.md

 4. What is the call for action for my reader?

 Once these questions were answered, my story arch was ready (which is presented above).
-Followed by this, I drew initial sketches, with a wireframe about how data will unfold the story.
+Followed by this, I drew initial sketches, with a wireframe about how will I ensure that data will unfold the story.

-After this, I sent it across for feedback to a few colleagues.
+After creating basic wireframes, I sent it across for feedback to a few colleagues and friends.
 The feedback received was:

 Based on the feedback I will update my design to reflect the changes.

+Next steps in the project<br>
-I will be using Tableau and Rawgraphs for creating most of the graphs in the project.
+* I will be using Tableau and Rawgraphs for creating most of the graphs in the project.
-This project is based on a very attractive and aesthetically pleasing industry – FASHION.
+* This project is based on a very attractive and aesthetically pleasing industry – FASHION.
 Hence my work should also possess some of these characteristics.
 I have chosen Shorthand as my platform to bring across the point of FAST FASHION.
 Shorthand provides various templates where I can use images as background and describe the context very well with graphs.

-I hope the final project turns out to be intriguing and informative to the readers.
+I hope the final project turns out to be intriguing and informative for the readers.
+Stay tuned !